 Elements Ancient and Modern

 Some elements have been known for thousands of years, and we do not know who discovered them.
 These are: antimony, arsenic, carbon, copper, iron, gold, lead, mercury, silver, sulfur, and tin.

-All other elements have been discovered since 1669; it was in this year that Hennig Brand became the first named person to discover a new element - phosphorus.
+All other elements have been discovered since 1669: this was the year Hennig Brand became the first known person to discover a new element - phosphorus.

 An element can combine with one or more other elements to form compounds, of which there are millions.
-For example, one of the best known compounds is water, written chemically as H20, which means that water is made of two atoms of hydrogen combined with one of oxygen.
+For example, one of the best known compounds is water, written chemically as H20, which means that water is made of two atoms of hydrogen chemically bonded to one of oxygen.